AllTheBacteria/AllTheBacteria/reproducibility/All-samples/assembly/README.md

 ```

 By default, reads are downloaded with `enaDataGet`.
 To use `sracha` instead,
 add `--download_method sracha`.
+To try multiple download methods, give a
+comma-separated list, for example `--download_method enaDataGet,sracha`.
+Each method is tried up to five times before moving to the next method.
+The
-This runs `sracha get` with one thread, one
+`sracha` method runs `sracha get` with one thread, one connection, and
-connection, and `--split split-files`, using sracha's default NCBI download
+`--split split-files`, using sracha's default NCBI download source.
+ENA
-source.
-ENA metadata is still downloaded and written to `ena_meta.json`, but
+metadata is still downloaded and written to `ena_meta.json`, but the ENA FASTQ
-the ENA FASTQ MD5 check is only applied when using `enaDataGet`.
+MD5 check is only applied when using `enaDataGet`.

 It will take up to around 17GB of RAM, and take anything from about 1 hour
 to several hours to run, depending on the sample.